google/google-api-javascript-client/docs/faq.md

 The auth token's `expires_in` field will tell you the token's time to expiration.

-The [authSample.html file](https://github.com/google/google-api-javascript-client/blob/master/samples/authSample.html) contains good examples of code that handles auth and token refreshes.
+The [authSample.html file](https://github.com/google/google-api-javascript-client/blob/master/samples/authSample.html) contains one example of code that handles signin and signout but not token refreshes.

 ### Is it possible to use the JavaScript client library in an installed application?